piiikaaachuuu/piiikaaachuuu/README.md

 # 💫 About Me:
 Student of VNTU.
-Responsible and attention to detail person.<br><br>— I have experience in IT companies 💻<br>— I have experience in communication with customers 🤝<br>— I have experience in communication with developers 💬
+Responsible and attention to detail person.<br><br>I have experience:<br>— in IT company 💻<br>— in communication with customers 🤝<br>— in communication with developers 💬

 ## 🌐 Socials: